 - An Indiana resident 18 or older must have a valid hunting or fishing license to collect reptiles and amphibians from the wild, unless exempt under state law in IC 14-22-11.
 Legal methods must be used.

-- The common snapping turtle, smooth softshell turtle and spiny softshell turtle are regulated by hunting and fishing laws in Indiana.
-Game turtles must have a 12-inch or greater carapace length and may be harvested from July 1 to March 31 the following year.
-The bag limit for game turtles is four per day.
+- The common snapping turtle, smooth softshell turtle and spiny softshell turtle are considered to be game species and regulated by hunting and fishing laws in Indiana.
+These species of turtles can only be taken from the wild if they have a 12-inch or greater carapace (shell) length and may be harvested only from July 1 to March 31 of the following year.
+The bag limit for game turtles is four per day (singly or in aggregate), and the possession limit is 8 (total) for these species.

 - The Indiana Department of Natural Resources does not encourage the keeping of turtles as pets, but does allow it if the turtle is obtained legally with a hunting or fishing license.
 Endangered species and Eastern box turtles CANNOT be collected from the wild or be sold in Indiana